dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 You won't need to install the in-memory and SQL Server providers if you are building an ASP.NET Core application.
 Those providers, as well as the EF Core runtime, are included in current versions of ASP.NET Core.

-To install or update NuGet packages, you can use the .NET Core CLI, the Visual Studio Package Manager Dialog, or the Visual Studio Package Manager Console.
+To install or update NuGet packages, you can use the [.NET Core command-line interface (CLI), the Visual Studio Package Manager Dialog, or the Visual Studio Package Manager Console.

 ### .NET Core CLI

-* The following .NET Core CLI command installs or updates the SQL Server provider:
+* Use the following .NET Core CLI command from the operating system's command line to install or update the EF Core SQL Server provider:

   ``` Console
   dotnet add package Microsoft.EntityFrameworkCore.SqlServer